huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Can we schedule our lab migration?

 Yes.
-The migration wil be sceduled on a per lab basis.
-We will reach out to schedule your migration.
+The migration wil be scheduled on a per lab basis and we will reach out to schedule your migration.
 We aim to avoid conflicts with your internal deadline such as papers, conferences, grants etc. to the extend possible.

 ### Is there any cost involved with the migration?

-Not directly.
-The migration is included in your lab subscription.
-However, the GPU availability will differ slighlty.
-Such, those that utilize P100 and V100(s) GPU cards might be asked to migrate to a newer generation such as A30, A40 and A100.
+Not directly, the migration is included in your lab subscription.
+However, the GPU availability will differ slightly in Cloud2.
+Those that utilize P100 and V100(s) GPU cards might be asked to migrate to a newer generation such as A30, A40 and A100.

 ### I am supposed to receive a big dataset, should I ask for a prioritization?